MSFaizi/MSFaizi/README.md

 ###

-<h3 align="left">I am a DevOps & Cloud Enthusiastic, an Open Source Contributor and a Freelancer with more than 3+ years of experience.
-Feel free to reach out for any Freelance projects</h3>
+<h3 align="left">I am DevOps & Cloud Enthusiastic, an Open Source Contributor and a Freelancer with more than 3+ years of experience.
+Feel free to reach out for any Freelance projects.</h3>

 ###